mshvartsman/psiTurk/doc/command_line/hit.rst

 entering the command without parameters.

-The ``duration`` specifies how long a worker can "hold on" to your HIT for (in hours).
+The ``duration`` specifies how long a worker can "hold on" to your HIT for (in hours or hours:minutes).
 This should be long enough for workers to actually complete your HIT, but sometimes workers will "accept" a HIT which is worth a lot of money but come back and do the work later in the day.
 You can specify a shorter duration if you want workers to complete your HIT immediately.